tgbot-collection/TeleTweet/README.md

 ## 2. Data security
 You need to use oauth to use this bot, and this bot will **save your oauth token** in its file system.
 Under this circumstance, it means: 1).
-The bot will have access to your Twitter data 2). the oauth token **might be seen by me** accidentally, but I promise I won't do anything with your twitter account
+The bot will have access to your Twitter data 2). the oauth token has been encrypted by AES-128-CBC.
+However, due to technical limitation, the encryption key is **available from host machine**, but I promise I won't do anything with your twitter account.
 ## 3. oauth token
-The token was saved as **plaintext which I know was a bad practice.**
-But I haven't found any practical cryptography means to protect from eavesdropping from me and data leak by crackers.

-Maybe I'll add AES encryption later, but it seems helpless because attack could acquire AES key in Python code if he controls my machine.
+The token was saved with **AES-128-CBC**, and the key is **available from the host machine**.
+This means anyone have access to host machine could acquire key and decrypt the token.

+Anyway, I promise I won't touch your token and Twitter account and I'll **do everything I can** to secure my host machine.

+It's just like you're using a third party Twitter App, you trust it so you choose to use it.
+It's just like that.

+Nevertheless, you could try to deploy your own bot - it's an open source project, you know.

 # screenshots
 ![](assets/1.png)